 Many tourists who visit Amarnath Temple wonder what is the mythology behind Amarnath Cave.
 Well, as per a Hindu legend, it is believed that when Parvati asked Shiva for the secret of life and eternity.
 At first, he refused but she insisted, so he decided to reveal the secret to her.

 He left Mount Kailash along with Goddess Parvati and left his belongings at various places.
-For instance, Nandi, the Bull at Pahalgam, the Moon from hair at Chandanwari, and snakes on the banks of Lake Sheshnag.
+For instance, Nandi, the Bull at Pahalgam, the Moon from Hair at Chandanwari, and snakes on the banks of Lake Sheshnag.
 Lord Ganesha was left at Mahagunas Parvat also called Mahaganesh Mountain.

 Plus, the five elements of nature – Earth, Water, Air, Fire, and Sky were left at Panchtarni.
 As he sacrificed his belongings, he performed the Tandava Dance.
-And later, enter the cave with Parvati.
+Later, enter the cave with Parvati.
 To ensure no one was listening, he created fire to demolish all the life around him.
 But a pigeon under Lord Shiva remained and heard the secret of immortality.

 They were born and even today, devotees who visit Amarnath Temple can see a pair of pigeons inside the cave nesting.
 And because the secret of immortality was told here by Lord Shiva, the cave was called Amarnath.